developer-zebra/developer-zebra-site/src/emdk-for-android/4-2/guide/about/index.md

 * [Barcode API Updates](../../api/barcode)
 	* Support added for RS6000 and RS4000 Ring Scanners
 	* New scanner configurations parameters in ScannerConfig.ScanParams:
-		* [decodeAudioFeedbackMode](../../api/barcode/ScannerConfig-ScanParams/#decodeaudiofeedbackmode) - Controls the Audio feedback mode to be given by the host device (WT6000) and remote scanner (RS6000) upon barcode decode.
+		* [decodeAudioFeedbackMode](../../api/barcode/ScannerConfig-ScanParams/#decodeaudiofeedbackmode) - Controls the Audio feedback mode to be given by a host device and remote scanner (RS6000) upon barcode decode.
-		* [decodeLEDFeedbackMode](../../api/barcode/ScannerConfig-ScanParams/#decodeaudiofeedbackmode) - Controls the LED feedback mode to be given by the host device (WT6000) and remote scanner (RS6000) upon barcode decode.
+		* [decodeLEDFeedbackMode](../../api/barcode/ScannerConfig-ScanParams/#decodeaudiofeedbackmode) - Controls the LED feedback mode to be given by a host device and remote scanner (RS6000) upon barcode decode.
 		* Connection idle timeout value 0 is supported.
 Device will not get disconnected when set to 0.
 	* Enhanced to support the scanner selection:
 		* Added new method [getDeviceIdentifier()](../../api/barcode/ScannerInfo/#getdeviceidentifier) in ScannerInfo class to query the scanner type. - This can be used to identify specific scanner from the enumerated devices list.